Connor's Mill

 Location

-Piesse St, Toodyay WA 6566 Australia
+7 Piesse Street, Toodyay WA 6566 Australia

 Located next to the Visitor Centre, corner Stirling Terrace and Piesse Street.
 Entry through the Visitor Information Centre.